Meta Clustering for Collaborative Learning: Simulated Data Experiments

-To evaluate whether the SEC algorithm improves prediction accuracy, we focus on the first leaner $l_{1}$ in this example.
-We generate a test set $\D_{test}$ with size $n_{test}=100$ that is generated from the model $y=f_{1}(X)+\v_{1}$.
-We treat this test set as a test set for the first learner $l_{1}$.
-We consider the following two modeling methods: No collaboration and Collaboration.
-The ``Collaboration'' method firsts applies the SEC algorithm and identify those learners that are from the same cluster as $l_{1}$.
-Then we obtain the prediction for the test set $\D_{test}$ based on the simple average of the estimated predictors from those learners, as described in Equation~\eqref{eq:futurepred}.
-The ``No Collaboration'' method simply fits $l_{1}$'s favored method on its own sub-dataset$\D_{1}$and applies the estimator on the test set $\D_{test}$ to make predictions.
-The mean squared error of the predictions by the above two methods are also shown in Table \ref{tab:robustness_against_candid}.
-The prediction accuracy of the two methods are also stable across different choices of $\M_{i}$, in terms of both the size of $\M_{i}$ and the types of methods in $\M_{i}$.
-When the number of candidate models increases in $\M_{i}$, the prediction accuracy of the ``Collaboration'' method increases.
-This is because more choices of candidate models in the Cross-validation part of the Select Step enables us to learn better the functional relation between the response and the predictors, so that the similarity matrix can better capture the true underlying clusters.
+Without loss of generality, we focus on the first learner $l_{1}$ to evaluate whether the SEC algorithm improves prediction accuracy.
+We generate a test set $\D_{\textrm{test}}=\{(y_{i}^{\textrm{test}}, \bm{x}_{i}^{\textrm{test}})\}^{100}_{i=1}$ generated from the model $Y=f_{1}( \bm{X})+\v_{1}$.
+We consider two modeling methods: No collaboration and Collaboration.
+The ``Collaboration'' method first applies the SEC algorithm and identifies learners in the same cluster as $l_{1}$.
+Then, we obtain the prediction for the test set $\D_{\textrm{test}}$ based on the simple average of the estimated predictors from those learners, as described in the formula \eqref{eq:futurepred}.
+The ``No Collaboration'' method simply fits $l_{1}$'s favored method on its own sub-dataset $\D_{1}$ and applies the estimator on the test set $\D_{\textrm{test}}$ to make predictions.
+The mean squared errors of the above two methods' predictions are also shown in Table \ref{tab:robustness_against_candid}.
+Overall, ``Collaboration'' has a smaller MSE than ``No Collaboration.''
+For $|\mathcal{M}_i|=1$, a right-sided \textit{t}-test of the MSE's of ``No Collaboration'' to that of ``Collaboration'' produces a \textit{p}-value of $2.1\times 10^{-6}$.
+We also observe significantly small \textit{p}-values for other cases of $|\mathcal{M}_i|$.
+When the number of candidate models in $\M_{i}$ is larger, the MSE of the ``Collaboration'' method is smaller.
+The above is because more candidate models in the cross-validation part of the ``select'' step enable us to understand better the function relationship between the response and the predictors so that the similarity matrix can better capture the true underlying clusters.
+The prediction accuracy of the two methods is also stable across different choices of $\M_{i}$, in terms of both the size of $\M_{i}$, $|\M_{i}|$ and the methods in $\M_{i}$.